afnfyz/image_formater/README.md

 # image_formater
-Bash script to format images.
+Bash script to format images on Mac Os using the sips command.